robertknight/react-testing/README.md

    easy to inject fake/mock actions in unit and integration tests.
  * [Rewire](https://github.com/jhnns/rewire) is used to show one approach to mocking out React components in tests.
+ * [fetch](https://github.com/whatwg/fetch) and [node-fetch](https://github.com/bitinn/node-fetch) provide a uniform API
+   for fetching data in the browser and Node

 ## Recommended Reading & Videos
+ * [Awesome React - Testing React Tutorials](https://github.com/enaqx/awesome-react#testing-react-tutorials) - Awesome React is a great collection of links for all aspects of building React apps.
+The section on testing references a number of useful tutorials.
  * Separating visual and data-fetching components
   * [React.js Conf 2015 - Making your app fast with high-performance components](https://www.youtube.com/watch?v=KYzlpRvWZ6c).
 This talk introduces a policy of separating pure visual components from containers which contain data fetching logic.
  * Beyond unit testing